vercel/next.js/docs/guides/building-forms.md

 - For privacy so they won’t be tracked with analytical scripts

 Regardless of the reason, disabling JavaScript will impact site functionality partially, if not completely.

-But with Vercel serverless functions, we can still use the forms without JavaScript, as seen in the **Form Submission without JavaScript** [section](#form-submission-without-javascript) above.

 Next open the `next-forms` directory.
 Inside the `/pages` directory, create a file `no-js-form.js`.